webdiscus/pug-plugin/README.md

 ### `pretty`
 Type: `boolean` Default: `false`<br>
 Pretty formatting the resulting HTML.
 Use this option for debugging only.
 For production build should be disabled.
-This option only works for Pug files defined in the webpack entry.
+This option only works for Pug files defined in the Webpack entry.

 > **Warning**️
 >